-To disrupt real estate investing by providing liquidity to commercial real estate investments in the U.S. and Canada through the option of converting investor interests in the fund to digital shares.
+Our digital liquidity fund disrupts real estate investing by providing liquidity to commercial real estate investments in the U.S. and Canada through the option of converting investor interests in the fund to digital shares.

 If investor interests are converted to digital shares and an exchange accepts such shares for listing, the shares should become tradeable.
 This will allow for fractionalized ownership interest to investors that couldn’t otherwise gain access to private real estate investments while providing liquidity to all investors.

 Open-end fund with a three-year lockout, then fully redeemable with twelve-months notice, unless a digital and tradeable share is created sooner, in which event the fund may continue in perpetuity.